University of Richmond: Student life

-The University of Richmond is home to one known secret society RS (University of Richmond).
-Made up of Richmond College students, the Society is known for its markings on campus and its dedication to University school spirit and camaraderie.

-From 1990 to 2003, the Shanghai Quartet served as quartet-in-residence at UR, and their relationship with the institution continues with their roles as Distinguished Visiting Artists.
-In 2004, contemporary music sextet eighth blackbird (spelled in all lowercase) was named ensemble-in-residence.
-Camp Concert Hall, located on campus, is a favorite recording venue for National Public Radio.

 Greek Life

 Richmond also has an active Greek life with 15 recognized national fraternities and sororities.
-The fraternities include Alpha Phi Alpha, Kappa Alpha Order, Kappa Sigma, Lambda Chi Alpha, Phi Gamma Delta, and the founding chapter of Sigma Phi Epsilon.
-Unrecognized fraternities include Sigma Alpha Epsilon, Sigma Chi, and Theta Chi, suspended in 2015, 2019, and 2020, respectively, which maintain underground operations.
-The sororities are Alpha Kappa Alpha, Delta Sigma Theta, Delta Delta Delta, Delta Gamma, Kappa Alpha Theta, Kappa Delta, Kappa Kappa Gamma, and Pi Beta Phi.
 In 2018, 50 percent of the women and 35 percent of the men participated in the Greek system.

 Traditions

 Noted University of Richmond traditions include: an honor code administered by student honor councils; Investiture and Proclamation Night, ceremonies for first year men and women to reflect on their next four years; Ring Dance, a dance held at the Jefferson Hotel by the junior class women; and Pig Roast, a large annual event held during the spring semester which draws significant gatherings of current students and alumni to the fraternity lodges and have featured musical acts such as Flo Rida and Afroman.
 Another long-standing Richmond tradition is the crowning of the largest goose on Westhampton Lake with the title "Triceragoose."
 This establishes that goose as the king of the lake, ruling over all ducks, geese, and freshmen.